Upstream-Research/records.net/README.md

 The libraries are organized by dependency.
 The core library, `Records`, has no significant dependencies and is built to be compatible with .NET Core 1.0.
 Derived libraries, like `Records.Data` have a dependency on `System.Data`.

+## Testing

+Presently, this project does not use a unit testing framework.
+The approach to testing taken here is to develop light-weight console programs that attempt to reach a high level of "code coverage" without the introduction of extra dependencies.
+Testing the code involves invoking the test console program(s) repeatedly with different arguments.
+Validating the code's behavior involves comparing the output of the programs with an expected output.
+This approach is, admittedly unconventional and bound to evoke frowny faces, but the author believes there are several benefits to this approach that justify giving it a try.
+That said, the test code at the time of writing this isn't very good, but improvements aren't difficult to imagine.
+There has been little time for finishing the library code, much less testing it.